gdsbook/book/notebooks/03_spatial_data_processing.md

 ```python
 cafes.total_bounds
 ```
-and we need to set the CRS of our cafes, and listings, to web mercator so we can plot them together with our basemap to get a better understanding of the spatial relationships between the cafes and the airbnb listings:
+and we need to set the CRS of our cafes, and listings, to web mercator so that we can plot them together with our basemap to get a better understanding of the spatial relationships between the cafes and the airbnb listings: